Ryan Spooner Centers Bruins’ Third Line As Boston Prepares For Sharks

 The Boston Bruins begin an important homestand Thursday when they host the Pacific Division-leading San Jose Sharks at TD Garden.

-In order to jumpstart a struggling forward group, interim head coach Bruce Cassidy put Ryan Spooner at center on the third line during Wednesday’s practice.
+In order to jumpstart a struggling forward group, interim head coach Bruce Cassidy had Ryan Spooner center the third line during Wednesday’s practice.
 Spooner has played a lot on the wings this season, but center is his natural position and playing there allows him to maximize his creativity with the puck.

 For more, check out the “NESN Sports Today” video above, presented by People’s United Bank.